-FedRAMP can help organizations win more business and stand out from their competition, but the approval process can be rigorous.
+FedRAMP can help organizations win more business and stand out from their competition, but the approval process is detailed.

-As a CSP, you must implement the appropriate FedRAMP controls before you can begin the FedRAMP authorization process.
+As a CSP, you must implement the appropriate controls before you can begin the FedRAMP certification process.
 Whether you seek authorization via an agency or through the JAB, it is important to ensure you have a trusted resource to help guide you through the process.

-A-LIGN is a top five accredited FedRAMP 3PAO, having helped organizations worldwide achieve full FedRAMP authorization.
+A-LIGN is a top accredited FedRAMP 3PAO, having helped organizations worldwide achieve full authorization.

 If you are a CSP currently providing, or seeking to provide, services to federal agencies, speak to an expert at A-LIGN about the FedRAMP authorization process.